5 Essential Digital Finance Skills Every CFO Needs in Their Team

 Finally, staff must be able to translate data into visualisations and then engage in data storytelling - that is, craft a narrative that helps stakeholders better understand and utilise the analysis and insights that finance presents to them.
 Staff must also be amenable to learning how to use tools like Tableau, PowerBI and Yellowfin.

-Skill 3: Solution building
+Skill 3: Solution Building with Automation & AI

 If staff are going to succeed in their digital projects, they need to be able to build solutions.
 This is where digital skills like programming, solution design and quality assurance become essential.
 Furthermore, staff need to be comfortable with learning and using new tools for automation and analytics.